oclipa/csharp-cheat-sheet/README.md

 The idea of the Decorator Pattern is to wrap an existing class, add other functionality to it, then expose the same interface to the outside world.
 Because of this our decorator exactly looks like the original class to the people who are using it.

-It is used to extend or alter the functionality at runtime.
+It is used to extend or alter the functionality at run-time.
 It does this by wrapping them in an object of the decorator class without modifying the original object.
 So it can be called a wrapper pattern.

 There are four components to the Decorator Pattern: